 Inspired by the process of scar tissue regeneration in plants, LR 2412® is one of the latest developments by L’Oréal Research.
 The mission of this jasmonic acid derivate?
 To prevent and repair age-related skin disorders.
 Its benefits?
 Exceptional biodistribution that enables it to infiltrate all levels of the skin.
 As it diffuses, it continuously triggers a series of reactions that give it remarkable properties: regenerative powers that act on the epidermis, its capacity to strengthen the structure of the skin and improve its elasticity.
 Its action corrects the whole range of signs of aging: irregular microrelief, fine lines, reduced flexibility, dryness.
 Presented for the first time in 2011 at the World Congress of Dermatology WCD in Seoul, it was integrated the same year into the Visionnaire skin treatment by Lancôme.

-Intra-Cylane® has all the qualities of an exceptional molecule.
-It is capable of penetrating to the core of each hair to create a flexible and resistant molecular network that fills out and strengthens the fiber.
-To create it, the researchers were inspired by a chemical process called sol-gel.
-Used particularly in the glass industry, it consists of modifying certain materials to transform them from the state of an aqueous solution to a solid gel state.
-At present, we find Intra-Cylane® in Volumorphose by Kérastase or the filler serum Fiberceutic by L'Oréal Professional.
+Intra-Cylane® & Filloxane® are exceptional molecules.
+They are capable of penetrating to the core of hair fiber to create a flexible and resistant molecular network that fills out and strengthens the fiber.
+To design them, the researchers were inspired by a chemical process called sol-gel.
+Used particularly in the glass industry, it consists of modifying certain materials to transform them from a solution state to a solid gel state.
+At present, we find Intra-Cylane® and Filloxane® in hair care products and routines for thin, dull, damaged, low density hair in different brands Kérastase, L'Oréal Professional, L’Oréal Paris, Vichy, Garnier and Matrix (US).

 Pro-Xylane® − 2006